Skip to main content

 Arguments:

-• type - Context type (project, architecture, or role)
+• type - Context type (role, agents, team, or memory)

 Options: